l1990790120/l1990790120.github.io/content/post/2020-04-23-how-custom-do-you-really-need-for-your-solution.md

 I challenge with everyone who wants to build something new to answer these:

 - If a team of capable people already attempted at solving a similar problem you are solving, why would you do it better?
 You are either narcissistic or disrespectful of other people's ability to execute.
 Otherwise, it's not a people problem.
 - Would faster and better technologies always solve the a similar problem better?
 Do you feel conversations with your mom are better with a smartphone than a landline phone?
-Smartphones did create ranges of new problems, but not for the ones where there were existing solutions, one couldn't possibly argue texts in bubbles read better than boxes.
+Smartphones did create ranges of new problems, but for the ones where there were existing solutions, one couldn't possibly argue texts in bubbles read better than boxes.

 **Do not misunderstand this as opposing changes and new technology.** As a matter of fact, I am often the one that brings new technologies into an organization and encourage people to try it out (almost to an annoying level).
 Let me elaborate more.